PrzemekJaworski/Magic-8-Ball/README.md

-# 🎱 Magic 8Ball
+# 🎱 Magic-8-Ball

-**Magic 8Ball** is a simple fortune-telling web application that simulates the classic **Magic 8-Ball** toy.
+**Magic-8-Ball** is a simple fortune-telling web application that simulates the classic **Magic 8-Ball** toy.
 Ask a question, click the ball, and receive a randomly generated answer!

 ## ✨ Features